Prekmurje: Languages

-The majority of the population of Prekmurje uses Slovene, either in its standard form or in the Prekmurje dialect.
+The majority of the population of Prekmurje uses Slovene, either in its standard form or in the Prekmurje Slovene.
 Some of the local population speaks Hungarian or Romani.
 Before World War II, German was also present in the region, especially in some areas along the border with Austria.
 According to the Yugoslav census of 1931, just over 2% of the population of the region spoke German as their native language, and around 12% used Hungarian.
 After 1945, most of the German speakers either fled or were expelled, and the use of Hungarian has been in slow but constant decline since 1918.

 Prekmurje Slovene served as the regional language of the Prekmurje region and of the Slovenes in Hungary for a long time.
-It had a codified standard form and even a small literary corpus of around 200 to 300 works.
-However, after the 1930s, and especially after the end of World War II, the use of the written Prekmurje dialect steeply declined, but it has never been entirely abandoned.
-It has continued to be used by a broad range of people and, like other Slovene dialects, has retained its own special features that distinguish it from standard Slovene.
+It a codified language form and has a literary corpus of around 500 works and several newspapers and magazines.
+After World War II, the use of written Prekmurje Slovene steeply declined, but it has never been entirely abandoned.
+Modern Prekmurje writers, poets, and journalists are continuing the literary tradition of the codified language.

+It continued to be used by a broad range of people and, like other Slovene dialects, has retained its own special features that distinguish it from standard Slovene.
 Most Slovene speakers in the region, like elsewhere in Slovenia, thus live in a situation of diglossia.
 Although minority languages and the local dialect are still widely used in most spheres of private life, especially in rural areas, standard Slovene is used in education, media, and public life.
+In the 2020s, demands include recognition of Prekmurje Slovene in education, the media, literature, and politics.

 Hungarian is used in some border areas, especially around Lendava.
 In the officially bilingual areas, Hungarian is recognized by the Slovenian government and is used as the second official language alongside Slovene.
 In these areas, all public signs are written in both languages, and primary and secondary education is bilingual.

 Some of the Roma population in the region have retained Romani.
 Slovenia recognizes Romani as a minority language, but this official recognition has very few consequences in practice.
 The legal protection of Romani is much weaker than that for Hungarian.

 Cuisine

 The region is known for its distinctive cuisine.
-Among traditional dishes, the best known are a pork, turnip and millet casserole called bujta repa and a layered pastry called prekmurska gibanica.
+Among traditional dishes, the best known are a pork, turnip, and millet casserole called bujta repa and a layered pastry called prekmurska gibanica.